The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 Train Tickets

-For the route I recommend, you'll need to purchase two sets of one-way train tickets for your day trip to Lake Como from Milan.
+For the main route I recommend (Como, Bellagio, and Varenna), you’ll need to purchase two sets of one-way train tickets online from TrenItalia.

-If you can, take an early train to Como (around 7 AM), and one of the last trains back from Varenna to Milan (around 8-9 PM).
+If possible, take an early train to Como (around 7 AM), and one of the last trains back to Milan (around 8-9 PM).
 If you do that, you can easily spend three or more hours in each town!

 Ferry Tickets